 Reporting Requirements

-Successful applicants must complete a final report and audit (if applicable) prior to receiving final payment from the program and may be required to submit interim activity and financial reporting.
+Successful applicants must complete a final report and audit (if applicable) before receiving final payment from the program and may be required to submit interim activity and financial reporting.
 All required reports must be filled out and submitted via the IAF Client Portal to be considered for funding reimbursement.
-It is important reports are submitted on time and with all required information.
-Please retain all invoices and receipts, you may be asked to submit some or all receipt/invoices following a review of your report(s) by the IAF Team.
-Expenses will be reimbursed based on audited receipts, financial report, and the approved project budget.
+Reports must be submitted on time and with all required information.
+Please retain all invoices and receipts; you may be asked to submit some or all receipts/invoices following a review of your report(s) by the IAF Team.
+Expenses will be reimbursed based on audited receipts, the financial report, and the approved project budget.
 All reporting will be completed via the IAF Client Portal.

 Prioritization